MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-wls-app.md

 - Prepare a local machine with Unix-like operating system installed - for example, Ubuntu, Azure Linux, macOS, Windows Subsystem for Linux.
   - [Azure CLI](/cli/azure).
 Use `az --version` to test whether az works.
 This document was tested with version 2.55.1.
   - [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl).
 Use `kubectl version` to test whether kubectl works.
 This document was tested with version v1.21.2.
-  - A Java Development Kit (JDK) compatible with the version of WebLogic Server you intend to run.
-The article directs you to install a version of WebLogic Server that uses JDK 11.
+  - A Java Development Kit (JDK).
+The article directs you to install [Microsoft Build of OpenJDK 11](https://learn.microsoft.com/en-us/java/openjdk/download).
 Ensure that your `JAVA_HOME` environment variable is set correctly in the shells in which you run the commands.
   - [Maven](https://maven.apache.org/download.cgi) 3.5.0 or higher.
   - Ensure that you have the zip/unzip utility installed.
 Use `zip/unzip -v` to test whether `zip/unzip` works.